Deadline: March 24th, 2022, AoE

 Submissions will fall in one of two categories:

-For all submissions in either track, topics of interest include but are not limited to:
+For all submissions in either track, methodologies, techniques, and approaches used can include but are not limited to:

 The policy and practice track is dedicated to submissions from researchers and domain experts that emphasize applied work, policy issues, or practical problems.
 Individuals with any institutional or organizational affiliations can submit to this track, and we especially encourage contributions from individuals in government and non-government organizations and industry.
 Submissions will fall into one of five focus areas: